suntan-superman/rydeiqweb/MOBILE_APP_REQUIREMENTS.md

 ---

-*This document serves as the complete technical blueprint for RydeAlong mobile app development.
+*This document serves as the complete technical blueprint for AnyRyde mobile app development.
 Regular updates should be made as features evolve and user feedback is incorporated.*